 HSBC Revolution Card is great for social spenders who shop online and prefer to avoid annual fees.
-In addition to offering 2 miles per S$1 spend on local dining and entertainment, plus online spend (including travel bookings, bills, and EZ-Link payments), this card also waives its S$160.5 annual fee with every $12,500 annual spend.
+In addition to offering 4 miles (10 points) per S$1 spend on all online and contactless payments, this card also has no annual fee.
 All else–including overseas spend–earns 0.4 miles, so HSBC Revolution Card is best for social and online spenders with budgets of S$1,000+ per month.

-HSBC Revolution Card offers consumers an easy way to maximise rewards for local social spend and online shopping without paying a high annual fee.
-Cardholders earn an unlimited 2 miles per S$1 spend on local dining and entertainment, as well as for online spend including travel bookings, recurring bills, and transit payments.
-The rewards rate for online transit Top-Ups is capped at 400 miles/month, however.
+HSBC Revolution Card offers consumers an easy way to maximise rewards for contactless spend and online shopping without paying a high annual fee.
+Cardholders earn an unlimited 4 miles per S$1 spend on online and contactless payments (Visa payWave, Apple Pay and Google Pay), equivalent to 10X Rewards points or 2.5% cashback.

-While consumers can quickly earn miles from HSBC Revolution Card's dining, entertainment, and online rewards rates, all other categories–including overseas–receive just 0.4 miles per S$1 spend.
+While consumers can quickly earn miles from HSBC Revolution Card's online and contactless rewards rates, all other categories–including overseas–receive just 0.4 miles per S$1 spend.
 Despite offering access to lifestyle and travel discounts, HSBC Revolution Card is not the best fit for diversified spenders or frequent travellers.

 How HSBC Revolution Card's Rewards Program Works

 Use our quick guide below to learn how you can redeem HSBC Revolution Card rewards.

 - Spend earns Rewards Points (redeemable as vouchers, miles or cash credit)

 - Cash credits can be redeemed in blocks of S$50 and S$100

 - Cardholders must pay an annual fee of S$40 to partake in Mileage Programme (Asia Miles & KF)

 - Points can be redeemed for miles through Mileage Programme in blocks of 5,000 Points for 2,000 miles